 The stats show that while many businesses have access to vast streams of customer and business data, most aren’t putting it to use effectively.
-The Harvard Business Review reports that, on average, most businesses only use about half their structured data to inform decision-making and only about 1% of unstructured data.
+The Harvard Business Review reports that, on average, most businesses only use about 50% of their structured data to inform decision-making and only about 1% of unstructured data.
 This means most are missing powerful potential insights and business growth, without any clear path to change.

 So, how does a business use data in a smart, thoughtful and effective way?
 As with almost anything in business, you get the best results if you have a plan — so it starts with a data strategy.
 This lays out not just how you’ll collect and manage your data, but how you’ll organise, analyse and make use of it.